top of page

 Atsuki Maeda, DAOM, L.Ac., Dipl.
 O.M.

 Dr. Atsuki Maeda is a highly experienced acupuncturist, moxibustionist, and anma/massage/shiatsu therapist in Japan.
-He is also a California state licensed acupuncturist, a nationally certified diplomat of Oriental Medicine (NCCAOM) and a doctor of Acupuncture and Oriental medicine.
-With over 37 years of clinical experience and more than 20 years of teaching experience, Dr. Maeda is a respected authority in the field.
+He is also a California state licensed acupuncturist, a nationally certified diplomat of Oriental Medicine (NCBAHM) and a doctor of Acupuncture and Oriental medicine.
+With over 40 years of clinical experience and more than 22 years of teaching experience, Dr. Maeda is a respected authority in the field.

 Dr. Maeda maintains a successful practice in Santa Monica and Torrance, California, where he continues to provide exceptional care to his patients.